-The magician got the outpost and the King sent out letters to all the princes he knew asking them to come save his daughter from remaining a frog forever.
+The magician got the outpost, and the king sent out letters to all the princes he knew asking them to save his daughter from remaining a frog forever.
 None of the princes ever came.
-Word had gone out that any prince that entered the kingdom would be turned into a frog also, and no one wanted to be turned into a frog and that was that.
+Word had gone out that any prince that entered the kingdom would be turned into a frog also, and no one wanted to be turned into a frog, and that was that.

 One day in a town not far away from the kingdom where the frog princess lived sat a young knight at a table in the pub near the inn where he was staying.
 His cloak was pulled tight around himself.
-He adjusted his hood to better hear those around him.
+He adjusted his hood to hear those around him better.

 “I heard it had a pool for her to swim in,” said someone who the young knight could not see.

 “He just turned her into a frog,” said a man from one of the other groups in the pub.

 Eric didn't need to hear more to know it was more of the wizardry of the man he was hunting.
 Still, he forced himself to sit and listen to the rabble around him long into the night.